robot297/JAG_10_2019/grades/Lab 9 Questions.md

 You don't need to read in the previous resolved tickets.

 As before, what happens to ticket IDs when the program is closed and opened?
 Make sure they don't reset to 1 when the user restarts the program.
 Every ticket created should always have a unique positive integer ID, (excluding 0) no matter how many times the program is used*.
+Save the counter information in a file with the name given by `TicketProgram.ticketCounterFile`.

 You will need to create a second constructor for creating a tickets when the ID is already known.
 Make sure you don't break your mechanism for ensuring unique IDs.